 Stanley Park shares the peninsula where the city's business district is located.
 Vancouver’s first City Council made a momentous decision in 1886, when it petitioned the government to lease 400 hectares (1,000 acres) of largely logged-over land for public and recreation purposes.
 The result of this wise move was the creation of one of North America’s largest urban parks—a cool, lush evergreen oasis right at downtown’s doorstep.

 Named for Lord Frederick Stanley, Governor General of Canada when the park officially opened in 1888, Stanley Park was once land hunted and foraged by the Musqueam and Squamish First Nations peoples.
 And a large part of what makes it such a special place is the lush West Coast rain forest growth.
 One of the park’s great pleasures, in fact, is exploring the network of bark-mulched trails that wind through Douglas fir, western hemlock and western red cedar trees.
-These giants create a hushed environment of subdued light and cool air that is all the more remarkable given such close proximity to downtown’s hurly-burly.
+These giants create a hushed environment of subdued light and cool air that is all the more remarkable given the proximity to downtown’s hurly-burly.

 Such a magnificent setting, of course, offers plenty of inspiring views, and there are more than 27 kilometres (16.7 mi.) of trails.
 For example, follow Prospect Point Trail, an invigorating uphill trek, to Prospect Point at the northern tip of the peninsula; from this elevated perspective the vista of Burrard Inlet, the Lions Gate Bridge, the North Shore and the mountains beyond is a stunner.
 For a more relaxed jaunt, amble along the Stanley Park Seawall, a paved path that encircles the peninsula.
 The route totals about 9 kilometres (5.6 mi.), and you’ll be gazing out over water essentially the entire time.
 There are separate lanes for walkers and cyclists/inline skaters.